muru/muru.github.io/README.md

 ----

 The site is written for Jekyll as used by Github Pages, and that is installed on mars.
-The site is updated using:
+The site is updated on www.cse.iitb.ac.in using:

 ```sh
 cd ~/devel/web &&